Setting up a 4K Kodi box with sndio on FreeBSD

 Installation

-3. Flash the image to a USB drive.
+3. Flash the image to a Universal Serial Bus (USB) drive.

-4. Boot from the USB drive and go through the installation procedure.
+4. Boot from the USB drive and complete the installation procedure.

 After installation

-Log in to the freshly installed FreeBSD box and follow along.
+Log in to the freshly installed FreeBSD system and follow these steps.

 Setting up power management

 Enable and start powerd(8) for power management.
-In theory, it will lower power consumption when the entertainment center isn’t doing much.
+This reduces power consumption when the entertainment center sits idle.

 # sysrc powerd_enable="YES"